imartayan/nodot/README.md

 # Nodot

-> A very simple graph parser with visualization options and export to `dot` format
+> A very simple graph parser with visualization options and export to dot format

 `nodot` aims to simplify the process of parsing raw graphs and visualizing them.
-It can directly read a graph as a list of edges (or a list of paths), and it also supports many features of `graphviz` such as style options or subgraphs.
+It can directly read a graph as a list of edges (or a list of paths), and it also supports many features of [Graphviz](https://graphviz.org/) such as style options or subgraphs.

 By default, `nodot` assumes that the graph is undirected, disables the labels and renders the graph using the [neato](https://graphviz.org/docs/layouts/neato/) engine.